cachpachios/container-infra/instance/README.md

-# NodeAgent
+# Instance

-The nodeagent is the program that runs inside the VM (as its init system).
+The instance is the program that runs inside the VM (as its init program (PID=0)).
 Its responsible for fetching the container layers, setting up the environment and executing the container.

-Except the statically linked nodeagent under `/sbin/init` it also comes with `busybox`, `mkfs.ext4` and `crun`.
+The filesystem requires the statically linked instance binary at `/sbin/init` but also `busybox` for some lightweight system operations (might be replaced in the future), `mkfs.ext4` for constructing a FS for the container and `crun` for running the container.

-## Build just the nodeagent init program
+## Build just the instance init program

 Note: Use the `makefs.sh` to build a full minimalistic rootfs for use in the VMs.
 It will ask for root to loopback mount the image.
 ```bash